 For very stubborn stains in the bottom, we use vinegar with the decanter balls.

 For stains in the neck, we wrap a small piece of cloth around a chopstick end and rub the stained area with vinegar.
+We also supply a bottle brush for cleaning deposits inside the neck.

 For stubborn stains on the inside of the top of the bowl part, we put decanter balls and vinegar inside again.
 The decanter needs turning upside down so that the balls can run against the glass.
 We plug the neck with a chopstick wrapped with fabric and then cling film around the fabric.
 The vase can then be turned upside down so that the decanter balls can be revolved over the stained area.